About the Steller Sea Lion

 Coastal marine environments and rocky shores

-The Steller Sea Lion is currently classified as Near Threatened.
-Conservation efforts are crucial for preserving this species for future generations.
+The Steller Sea Lion is currently classified as Near Threatened on the IUCN Red List.

 Steller sea lions have experienced significant population declines, particularly in the western portion of their range (notably the Aleutian Islands and Gulf of Alaska), leading to their classification as Near Threatened by the IUCN.
 Major threats include entanglement in fishing gear, competition with commercial fisheries for prey species, illegal shooting, and habitat disturbance from human activities.
 Environmental changes, such as ocean warming, reduced prey availability, and increased frequency of harmful algal blooms, also pose significant risks.
 Predation by killer whales and, to a lesser extent, sharks and large terrestrial carnivores, affects pup and juvenile survival.
 Conservation efforts focus on fishery management, habitat protection, and monitoring of population trends, but recovery in some regions remains slow and uncertain.